deadlydog/Set-ProjectFilesClickOnceVersion/ReadMe.md

 # Examples
-Update a project file's ClickOnce version.
+Update a project file's ClickOnce version to the specified version.
 ```
 & .\Set-ProjectFilesClickOnceVersion.ps1 -ProjectFilePath "C:\SomeProject.csproj" -Version '1.2.3.4'
 ```

 ---

-Update just the Build and Revision parts of a project file's ClickOnce version.
+Update the Build and Revision parts of a project file's ClickOnce version, based on a unique, auto-incrementing integer, such as a build system's Build ID.
 ```
 & .\Set-ProjectFilesClickOnceVersion.ps1 -ProjectFilePath "C:\SomeProject.csproj" -BuildSystemsBuildId 123456
 ```